 As mentioned above, aluminium is a material with low density, good corrosion resistance and high thermal and electrical conductivity.
 However, due to its specific properties, welding aluminium can be more complicated.
 Due to its high thermal conductivity, high welding energies are required.
 Other points to consider are the tendency of aluminium to deform during welding and possible defects (cracking, blowing, alteration of mechanical properties, material degradation).

-Operating cost of a machined cold plate welding operation
+Operating cost of a chill plate welding operation

 The operating cost therefore includes the investment cost in terms of the machine and the cost of the cover.
 These costs vary according to the welding technique used: